David Fincher's unrealized projects: Lone Wolf and Cub film trilogy

 In the 2010s, Fincher, Tim Miller and Andrew Kevin Walker were developing a big-budget film based on the Japanese manga series Lone Wolf and Cub, which they pitched as a film trilogy to Universal Pictures.
 According to Miller, Fincher planned to shoot it photo realistically, using CGI, in order to recreate medieval Japan, but Universal failed to clear the rights to the story, so Fincher moved onto other projects.
 Justin Lin later became attached as director, and in 2017, the project was revived by Paramount Pictures.

 Nerdland

 Fincher was the first involved to direct Andrew Kevin Walker's comedy script Nerdland, which they had initially planned to do as a live action film, financed independently.
-Several actors came in to do read-throughs of the script including Zach Galifianakis, and Bob Odenkirk and John Ennis.
+Several actors came in to do read-throughs of the script including Zach Galifianakis, Bob Odenkirk and John Ennis.
 Fincher would move on to other projects and Walker's script was eventually made into the 2016 animated film.